wassupluke/Launcher/docs/actions-and-gestures.md

     If private space is set up, an icon to (un)lock it is shown on the top right.
 - Open µLauncher's settings
 - Toggle private space lock
-- Lock the screen: This allows to lock the screen.
+- Lock the screen: This allows you to lock the screen.
-    There are two mechanisms by which the screen can be locked, accessibility service and device admin.
+    There are two mechanisms by which the screen can be locked: accessibility service and device admin.
 - Toggle the flashlight
-- Raise, lower or adjust volume
+- Raise, lower, or adjust volume
 - Play or pause media playback
 - Skip to previous or next audio track
 - Open notifications panel: Might be useful if the top of your screen is broken.
 - Open quick settings panel: Why swipe down twice?
 - Open [recent apps](https://developer.android.com/guide/components/activities/recents): Requires accessibility service.
-Can be used as a workaround for a Android bug.
+It can be used as a workaround for an Android bug.
 - Launch another home screen: Allows using another installed home screen temporarily.
-- Do nothing: Just prevents showing the message saying that no action is bound to this gesture.
+- Do nothing: Simply prevents showing the message that no action is bound to this gesture.